 Company owners and the need to plan for unexpected death

-While everyone should make a Will and put their affairs in order to avoid difficulties for their surviving family after their death, if your client is a small company owner this necessity is exacerbated.
-The company’s suppliers, customers and employees could all be severely impacted if your client has not made plans for unexpected death or incapacity.
+While everyone should make a Will and put their affairs in order to avoid difficulties for their surviving family after their death, if you are a small company owner this necessity is exacerbated.
+The company’s suppliers, customers and employees could all be severely impacted if you have not made plans for unexpected death or incapacity.

-This was illustrated in a recent High Court case which arose following the death of Mr Eric Pilling, the sole shareholder and director of an office cleaning company called Lancashire Cleaning Services Limited.
-Following Mr Pilling’s death the company was left without any directors or a company secretary.
+An example of the problems that can arise is provided by a High Court case which arose following the death of Mr Eric Pilling.
+Mr Pilling was the sole shareholder and director of an office cleaning company called Lancashire Cleaning Services Limited.
+Following his death, the company was left without any directors or a company secretary.
 The company bank account was frozen, leaving the company unable to pay staff wages, creditors and its VAT bill.
 Moreover, a potential sale of the company was threatened by the company’s inability to operate.

 Mr Pilling had made a Will, for which an application for a grant of probate was pending.
-When granted this would enable the Will’s executors to be registered as shareholders, which in turn would allow the appointment of a new director to run the company.
-However, a grant of probate can take some time to obtain: it is common for there to be six months between the date of death and the issue of a grant.
+When granted, it would enable the Will’s executors to be registered as shareholders.
+This in turn would allow the appointment of a new director to run the company.
+However, a grant of probate can take some time to obtain; it is common for there to be six months between the date of death and the issue of a grant.

-Mr Pilling’s executors therefore applied to the High Court for an order that the register of members of the company should be rectified before a grant of probate was obtained by adding the names of the executors, so enabling them to appoint a new director with the legal status to run the company.
+Mr Pilling’s executors applied to the High Court for an order that the register of members of the company should be rectified before a grant of probate was obtained.
+They wanted to add the names of the executors, so enabling them to appoint a new director with the legal status to run the company.

-If there is more than one shareholder it is advisable to review the existing articles of association and to consider putting in place a shareholders’ agreement which could determine what happens on the death of a shareholder.
-Consideration should be given as to whether the surviving shareholder should have the option of buying the deceased shareholder’s shares from his estate.
-In the case of a family owned and run company the transfer to trusts of company shares should be permitted, allowing a shareholder’s surviving spouse to put into effect inheritance tax efficient planning.
+If there is more than one shareholder in your company, it is advisable to review the existing articles of association and to consider putting in place a shareholders’ agreement which could determine what happens on the death of a shareholder.
+Consideration should be given as to whether the surviving shareholder should have the option of buying the deceased shareholder’s shares from their estate.
+If your company is owned and run by your family, the transfer to trusts of company shares should be permitted, allowing your surviving spouse to put into effect inheritance tax efficient planning.

-Key man insurance should be considered, either to provide funds for a buy out of the deceased shareholder’s shares, or to cover some of the costs involved in losing a vital member of the company.
-Succession planning to identify and nurture those who will ultimately take over from a key member of the company is essential.
+Key man insurance should be considered, either to provide funds for a buy out of your or another shareholder’s shares, or to cover some of the costs involved in losing a vital member of the company.
+Succession planning to identify and nurture those who will ultimately take over from you or a key member of the company is essential.

-As mentioned, Wills are particularly important for small company shareholders, not least because it is possible to put in place planning that can ultimately substantially reduce the inheritance tax burden of the shareholder and their family.
+As mentioned, Wills are particularly important for small company shareholders, not least because it is possible to put in place planning that, ultimately, can substantially reduce the inheritance tax burden to you and your family.